 In August 2016, then-prime minister Theresa May reportedly "raised concerns" with the Iranian president, Hassan Rouhani, but to little effect.
 Since then, the UK government's efforts have continued to fall short of securing Zaghari-Ratcliffe's release.

 Boris Johnson has been widely criticised for hindering Zaghari-Ratcliffe's chances at freedom due to a statement he made as foreign secretary in November 2017.
 Johnson mistakenly said that Zaghari-Ratcliffe was “simply teaching people journalism” during her time in Tehran, something she, her family, and her employer have always vehemently denied.
 He later issued an apology and confirmed that Zaghari-Ratcliffe was visiting Iran for a family visit only.
 Johnson visited Tehran in December 2017, but was unable to secure anything concrete.

 Zaghari-Ratcliffe's husband and lawyers have been critical of the government's response to her arrest.
 In a January 2020 feature for the Guardian, Richard Ratcliffe told the newspaper: "The government’s failure to settle this case is not because they do not care.
 It is because they do not care enough.
 There is no lack of sympathy, it is just that sympathy is not going to get us home."
-A few months earlier, he had written a letter to Johnson which said:

 In March 2019, Johnson's successor Jeremy Hunt announced that Zaghari-Ratcliffe would be given diplomatic protection "making the case a formal, legal dispute between Britain and Iran," the BBC writes.
 The BBC's diplomatic correspondent James Landale said that, although this new status will not force Iran to do anything, it will allow Britain to more easily raise Zaghari-Ratcliffe's case in international spaces such as the United Nations.